-Option 1: Outside-the-Waistband Positions (OWB)
+Outside-the-Waistband (OWB)

 A revolver with wooden grips encased in a black leather Outside the Waistband (OWB) holster.
 The carrier is wearing a black belt, gray dress pants and a white dress shirt.

-If possible, try to avoid wearing one of those “shoot me first” vests.
-These tactical-looking vests, like those used for IDPA, are recognizable thanks to the many pockets.
-If you want to wear a vest away from the range, invest in some plain fleece designs.
+A loose sweatshirt easily conceals my Glock 48, and an oversized T-shirt gets the job done as well.
+If possible, try to avoid wearing one of those “shoot me first” vests recognizable from IDPA.
+If you want to wear a vest away from the range, invest in plain fleece designs.

 OWB Holster Selection